Royal Russell School: Academic

-The most recent ISI report, carried out in 2016, assessed the school in 10 specific areas on a 3-point scale: unsatisfactory, satisfactory and good.
+The most recent ISI report, carried out in 2016, assessed the school in ten specific areas on a three-point scale: unsatisfactory, satisfactory and good.
 In certain circumstances if the lead inspector decides that the standard exceeds those set nationally then an 'excellent' grading can be given.
-The inspection lasted from March 15 to March 18 (3 days), and in all 10 categories tested Royal Russell School achieved an 'excellent' grading.
+The inspection lasted from March 15 to March 18 (three days), and in all 10 categories tested Royal Russell School achieved an 'excellent' grading.

-Royal Russell's Boarding provision was inspected too, as part of a 3-year cycle by Ofsted in which inspectors spent 3 days reviewing the Boarding provision.
-The inspectors were very impressed by all that is done for the schools boarding community and thus obtained a 'Good' classification in each of the 6 categories inspected.
-The Ofsted report can be found on the Royal Russell School site or here.
+Royal Russell's boarding provision was inspected as part of a three-year cycle by Ofsted in which inspectors spent three days reviewing the boarding provision.
+The school received a 'good' classification in each of the six categories inspected.